-January 2014 Projected Member Pay Adjustment
+January 2014 Member Pay Adjustment Denied

 The maximum potential 2014 pay adjustment of 1.2%, or \$2,100, was known when the Bureau of Labor Statistics (BLS) released data for the change in the Employment Cost Index (ECI) during the 12-month period from December 2011 to December 2012 on January 31, 2013.
+The Continuing Appropriations Act, 2014 (P.L.
+113-46, enacted October 17, 2013), however, prohibited the scheduled 2014 pay adjustment for Members of Congress.

-The adjustment takes effect automatically unless it is either:
+Each year, the adjustment takes effect automatically unless it is either:

 - denied statutorily by Congress, or - limited by the General Schedule (GS) base pay adjustment, since the percentage increase in Member pay is limited by law to the GS base pay percentage increase.
-The scheduled January 2014 across-the-board increase in the base pay of GS employees under the annual adjustment formula is 1.3%.
-A scheduled GS annual pay increase may be altered only if the President issues an alternative plan or if a different increase, or freeze, is included.
+The scheduled January 2014 across-the-board increase in the base pay of GS employees under the annual adjustment formula was 1.3%.
+A scheduled GS annual pay increase may be altered only if the President issues an alternative plan or if a different increase, or freeze, is enacted.
 The President issued an alternate pay plan for civilian federal employees on August 30, 2013.
-This plan calls for a January 2014 across-the-board pay increase of 1.0% for federal civilian employees, the same percentage as proposed in the President's FY2014 budget.
-Legislation has not been enacted to alter the adjustment required by the formula.
-A GS base pay adjustment of 1.0% would automatically limit any salary adjustment for Members of Congress to 1.0% (\$1,700).
+This plan called for a January 2014 across-the-board pay increase of 1.0% for federal civilian employees, the same percentage as proposed in the President's FY2014 budget.
+Legislation was not enacted to prohibit or alter the GS adjustment, and